-Fetter is associate provost for academic affairs, dean of the graduate school, and professor of public policy at the University of Maryland.
+Fetter is associate provost, dean of the graduate school, and professor of public policy at the University of Maryland.
 He served for five years in the White House Office of Science and Technology Policy during the Obama Administration, where he led the environment and energy and the national security and international affairs divisions.
 He is a fellow of the American Physical Society and a member of the Union of Concerned Scientists board of directors and the National Academy of Sciences Committee on International Security and Arms Control.
 He has worked on nuclear policy issues in the Pentagon and the State Department and has been a visiting fellow at Stanford, Harvard, MIT, and Lawrence Livermore National Laboratory.
 He also served as associate director of the Joint Global Change Research Institute and vice chairman of the Federation of American Scientists.
 He is a recipient of the American Physical Society's Joseph A. Burton Forum Award, the Federation of American Scientists' Hans Bethe 'Science in the Public Service' award, and the Secretary of Defense Medal for Outstanding Public Service.